 We believe strongly in making the most of this rare astronomical event, in the realms of the general public, education, and creating meaningful long-lasting partnerships.
 We also believe strongly in giving the student participants career-making opportunities.
 This means there will be no black boxes and we will endeavor to use the most cutting edge tools, resources, and communication.

-Students will conduct high altitude balloon (HAB) flights from 15-20 locations across the 8/21/2017 total eclipse path, from Oregon to South Carolina, sending live video and images from near space to the NASA website.
+Students will conduct high altitude balloon (HAB) flights from about 25 locations across the 8/21/2017 total eclipse path, from Oregon to South Carolina, sending live video and images from near space to the NASA website.
 Video and images of a total eclipse from near space are fascinating – and they’ve only been taken once before, in Australia in 2012, see footage.
 It’s never been done live, and certainly not in a network of coverage across a continent.